artem-dymov/dou_jobs_bot/README.md

 6. Start the program using:
 __python3 -m src.main__

-Make sure, that you are doing 2 last steps fron root of the project directory
+Make sure, that you are doing 2 last steps from root of the project directory